drpicox/david-rodenas.com/src/posts/rollup-vs-webpack-and-tree-shaking.md

     ```
 ---

-Tree-shaking is a technique based in ES2015 definition modules
+Tree-shaking is lukig a technique based in ES2015 definition modules
 that allows to remove everything that it is not used from the module.

 Given the following example: